-In 2010, an experimental "underwater path" was set up just off Saint Estève beach on Ratonneau to present its rich marine life.
+In 2010 an experimental "underwater path" was set up at this beach to present the islands' rich marine life.
 Five buoys roughly 25 metres apart mark five underwater panels explaining (in French) the flora and fauna to be found at each spot.
 Don't forget your snorkel, flippers and swimsuit if you want to try this out.

 A little further on from the plage de Saint Estève is the Hôpital Caroline.
 As Marseille developed as a port, the islands were used as a stopover for sailors and subsequently a quarantine station to protect the city from epidemics.
 This impressive structure was built in the early 19th century to treat people suffering from yellow fever.

-It's currently being restored by teams of volunteers and, each year in July, provides a magical, open-air backdrop to the popular and long-established MIMI Festival of avant-garde music.
+For the moment it's closed to the public except for special events.
+For instance, each year in July, it provides a magical, open-air backdrop to the popular and long-established MIMI Festival of avant-garde music.